 AAA batteries are a fraction smaller than their AA counterparts and hence pack somewhat lesser energy than the latter.
-Though, the lifespan of a battery varies from manufacturer to manufacturer, the above statement can be perceived as a general rule.
-And similarly different AAA rechargeable batteries will have different lifespan, even if it comes from the same manufacturer.
+Though the lifespan of rechargeable AAA batteries with charger varies from manufacturer to manufacturer, the above statement can be perceived as a general rule.
+And similarly different Ni-MH AAA rechargeable batteries will have a different lifespan, even if it comes from the same manufacturer.
 Life is often a subjective matter and depends upon the conditions in which the battery is used.

 AAA Rechargeable Battery from SmartCell

-As opposed to non-rechargeable cells that are discarded every time they run out of power, rechargeable batteries can be charged and then discharged into a load.
+As opposed to zinc carbon AAA battery that is discarded every time they run out of power, rechargeable AAA batteries can be charged and then discharged into a load.
 Meaning, the electrochemical cell has the ability to restore its state of charge when placed under an external current.

 How Long Do Rechargeable Batteries Last?

-Even with the same manufacturer, different AAAs will have different life spans.
+Even with the same manufacturer, different AAA rechargeable batteries will have different life spans.

-Under identical test conditions, the 1000 mAh will last a bit longer than the 800 mAh variant, primarily because it packs more energy in the same size.
+Under identical test conditions, the AAA rechargeable batteries 1000mAh will last a bit longer than the 800mAh variant, primarily because it packs more energy in the same size.

 Once the battery has drained, you can use SMARTCELL-provided adapter to recharge and reuse the battery.